The IRS Can Cancel Your Passport If You Have Back Taxes

 - Resolve any erroneous certification issues

-- Make full payment of the tax debt
+- Make full payment of the tax liability

 - Enter a satisfactory payment arrangement with the IRS